 As the new financial year begins, with a new set of challenges in terms of the delivery of revenue budget cuts, the council will continue in its resolve to apply sound financial controls.
 It is clear that the short and medium-term outlook will remain difficult and challenging.
-However, the Chief Finance Officer, as the council's section 151 officer, will continue to work with directorate management teams to effect the necessary continued actions to manage their services and intervene early where necessary to avoid a budgetary situation becoming unmanageable.
-Value for Money recommendations from 2017/18 around budget planning and management will also be implemented.
+However, the new incoming Executive Director for Corporate Resources and the Director of Corporate Resources, as the council's section 151 officer respectively, will continue to work with directorate management teams to effect the necessary continued actions to manage their services and intervene early where necessary to avoid a budgetary situation becoming unmanageable.